shidi1985/academic-kickstart/content/home/about.md

 #
 Dr. Di Shi is the Founder of AInergy, a startup company providing AI and IoT driven solutions and services for the energy industry.

 Dr. Shi serves as Editor of IEEE Transactions on Power Systems and IEEE Power Engineering Letters, and Chair of IEEE San Francisco Section Chapter PES.
-He also serves as Chair of IEEE TF of IoT for Power Systems, and Secretary of IEEE TF of Machine Learning for Power Systems.
+He also serves as Chair of IEEE TF of IoT for Power Systems, and Secretary of IEEE Working Group of Machine Learning for Power Systems.
 He was an editor of IEEE Transactions on Smart Grid during 2017-2021.

 Prior to AInergy, Dr. Shi was a Researcher, Director of Fundamental R&D Center and Department Head of the AI & System Analytics Group at Global Energy Interconnection Research Institute North America (GEIRINA).
 Prior to GEIRINA, he held various research positions at NEC Laboratories America (NECLA), Electric Power Research Institute (EPRI), and ASU.
 He also worked as (part-time) Principal/Senior Consultant for two consulting firms.